materialsproject/docs/docs/user-guide/pourbaix-tool.md

 ## Introduction

-A Pourbaix diagram, also frequently called a potenial-pH diagram, or E-pH diagram, is a representation of aqueous phase electrochemical equilibria.
+A Pourbaix diagram, also frequently called a potential-pH diagram, or E-pH diagram, is a representation of aqueous phase electrochemical equilibria.
 It is a two-dimensional representation of a three-dimensional free energy-pH-potential diagram.
 In other words, it shows water-stable phases as a function of pH and potential, where, potential is defined with respect to the standard hydrogen electrode.